jbloom/GS541-course-page/source/index.rst

 * It is OK to run your program on someone else's input data file, and compare outputs to see if you get the same results.
 However, it is not OK to share programs or to get someone else to debug your program.
 A key part of the course is being able to write and debug your own program.

-* Homework assignments should be turned in using the Catalyst Tools Dropbox.
+* Homework assignments should be turned in using the `Catalyst Tools Dropbox`_.
+Please submit your code along with your answers.

 Examinations
 ---------------